Board of Trustees:

 Amy Lathen – Member –

-A native Coloradan, Amy served El Paso County as a Commissioner for District 2.
-Amy entered politics in the year 2000 and subsequently worked as regional director for the George Bush campaign and as a bonus member to the El Paso County Republican Party Executive Committee.
-During her 16 years in politics, she has involved herself in numerous action groups and committees, working diligently for her constituents.
-Amy was named Chair of the Pikes Peak Rural Transportation Authority and received certification from the Democracy Work Award by the League of Women Voters and named among the 2011 “Women of Influence” by the Colorado Springs Business Journal.
+A native Coloradan, Amy served as an El Paso County Commissioner for District 2 for over 8 years.
+Amy entered politics in the year 2000 and subsequently worked as regional director for the George Bush campaign and as an elected bonus member to the El Paso County Republican Party Executive Committee for 14 years.
+During her 18 years in politics, she has involved herself in numerous action groups and committees, working diligently for her constituents.
+Amy was named Chair of the Pikes Peak Rural Transportation Authority, received certification from the National Emergency Training Center and was named among the 2011 “Women of Influence” by the Colorado Springs Business Journal.
 Amy has a BA in Psychology from the University of Colorado at Colorado Springs.
-Amy has recently accepted the position of Executive Director of the nonprofit, Colorado Springs Forward.
-She and husband Bob have been married 23 years and have three children together.
+After leaving public office, Amy served as Executive Director of the nonprofit, Colorado Springs Forward and has just accepted the position of Vice President of Victor Marx, All Things Possible Ministries.
+She and husband Bob have been married 25 years and have three children together.

 Michael S. League – Member –